shahjalal132/jumia-api-integrate/README.md

 - If product exists, update product
 - If product does not exist, create product

+### Changes Client Requirement

+Once created this functionality client change some requirement.
+He Created Product on his store.
+I need to update product stock and price every 6 hours.
+Then i need to update product stock and price every 6 hours.

 ## Challenges

 - API was not ready and has some issues.
 I Had to research and contact with Jumia support team and fix it.